centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/operatingsystems-linux-snmpv3.md

 ## net-snmp server configuration

+**Note:** The commands listed below may change depending on the distribution.
 A detailed documentation on how to configure SNMP is available in the documentation of each Linux distribution.

-Here is a way to configure a SNMP v3 user:
+Here is a way to configure a SNMP v3 user that should work on most major distibutions.

+Log in with SSH on the host to monitor and run the following commands:

 ```
 systemctl stop snmpd.service
 net-snmp-create-v3-user -ro -A centreonrocks -X linuxisgreat -a SHA -x AES centreon